streathamchess/streathamchess.github.io/about/whitelion.md

 title: Chess at the White Lion
 layout: default
 ---
+{% include image.html url="/assets/photos/wl-group-rapidplay.jpg" description="One of the rapidplay tournaments we hold for members of our White Lion chess group." %}

 You can play chess at the White Lion bar on Wednesday evenings throughout the year from 5.00 to 8.00 pm.
 The White Lion is located [here](https://goo.gl/maps/rlRcp) at 232/234 Streatham High Road, SW16 1BB.
 We play in the main bar and also in